Home / Compare Electricity & Ga… / What is LPG?

 Cylinders over 45kg will need to be filled on-site by professionals or exchanged.
 Smaller cylinders and gas bottles (like 4kg and 9kg bottles used for barbecues or outdoor heating) can be exchanged.

-LPG can have many uses around the home and fuels an array of gas appliances, including:
+LPG can have many uses around the home and fuels an array of gas appliances.
+LPG fuelled appliances may include:

-There are several main LPG suppliers across Australia, including:
+There are several main LPG providers across Australia, including:

 There may also be smaller, local suppliers in your area.